Hytale-Client-C/.github/profile/README.md

 Important

-- You must legally obtain any required binaries on your own.

 - No client files are included here.

 - This project does not encourage violating any game's Terms of Service.

 - Any use of proprietary software is done at your own responsibility.

 **If you are a rights holder and believe something here violates your rights, please open an issue for prompt review and removal.**